Pilbara strike: The strike

 The strikers sustained themselves with their traditional bush skills, hunting kangaroos and goats for both meat and skins.
 They also developed some cottage industry which brought some cash payment such as selling buffel grass seed in Sydney, the sale of pearl shell, and in surface mining.

 Aboriginal women played a vital role in the strike, both as workers on strike and in the establishment of strikers' camps, though their involvement has not been documented to the same extent as that of the men.
 Daisy Bindi, a Nyangumarta woman, led a walk-off of 96 workers at Roy Hill Station to join the strike.
 Before the strike commenced, Bindi organised meetings in south-eastern Pilbara, which attracted police attention, and authorities threatened to remove her from the area.
 During the strike she transported supporters to the strikers' camps, talking her way through a police confrontation.
 Her efforts played a large part in spreading the strike to the further stations in inland Pilbara.

 Wages and conditions were eventually won by the strikers on Mount Edgar and Limestone Stations.
 These two became a standard, with the strikers declaring that any station requiring labour would have to equal or better the rates of pay and conditions operating on these two.

 By August 1949, the Seamen's Union had agreed to blackban wool from stations in the Pilbara onto ships for export.
 On the third day after the ban had been applied, McLeod was told by a government representative that the strikers' demands would be met if the ban was lifted.
 Weeks after the strike ended and the ban lifted, the government denied making any such agreement.

 After the strike concluded many Aboriginal people refused to go back to working in their old roles in the pastoral industry.
-Eventually they pooled their funds from surface mining and other cottage industry to buy or lease stations, including some they had formerly worked on, to run them as cooperatives.
+Eventually they pooled their funds from surface mining and other cottage industries to buy or lease stations, including some they had formerly worked on, to run them as cooperatives.